NevinXuHui/dotfiles/dot_oh-my-zsh/README.md

 ### Disable async git prompt

-Async prompt functions are an experimental feature (included on April 3, 2024) that allows Oh My Zsh to render prompt information asynchronously.
+Async prompt functions are an experimental feature (included on April 3, 2024) that allows Oh My Zsh to render prompt information asyncronously.
 This can improve prompt rendering performance, but it might not work well with some setups.
 We hope that's not an issue, but if you're seeing problems with this new feature, you can turn it off by setting the following in your .zshrc file, before Oh My Zsh is sourced: